Ali Sedighi

 The Challenge

 The client had a beautiful website with high-quality product photography but was experiencing a high cart abandonment rate (78%) and low conversion rate (1.2%).
-Traditional CRO approaches had yielded only incremental improvements.

 The Neuroscience-Based Approach